 The attributes in the project settings are reflective and definitive of your actual project.
 They are usually defined in a BIM execution plan prior to project commencement.
 With the exception of the disciplines attribute, all issues can have one attribute associated to it.

-The zones of your project are user defined and color coded.
+The Zone attribute, which can be renamed Level, Building, Area or Location, is user defined and color coded.
 The naming convention of your zone will depend on your project.
 For a high-rise type building you may use each level/floor as a zone.
 For a project with multiple buildings you may want to create a zone for each individual building.
 When you add a zone, by clicking the button in the top right corner you give it a name, select its color, and you have the option of setting it as default.
 This automatically places this zone into an issue being created.

 Create multiple phases within your project by clicking the + Add Phase button in the top right corner.
 Phases define the stage in which that issue is found or will occur.